KeyboardKit/website/collections/_posts/2025/2025-01-30-keyboardkit-9-1.md

 ## Model improvements

 Even though KeyboardKit still uses Swift 5.9, it starts preparing for the future Swift 6 transition by making its data models conform to more protocols, like `Codable` and `Sendable`.

-## Give it a try

-To give the 9.1 Release Candidate a try, update to use the `9.1-rc.1` tag.
-It will be tested until Friday, after which 9.1 will be released, so reach out asap, if you find any bugs or have any feedback.

 ## Conclusion